oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Issuance

-The Issuer is using the following input JWT Claims Set:
+The following data about the user comprises the input JWT Claims Set used by the Issuer:

 <{{examples/simple/user_claims.json}}

-The Issuer in this case made the following decisions:
+In this example, the following decisions were made by the Issuer in constructing the SD-JWT:

 * The `nationalities` array is always visible, but its contents are selectively disclosable.
-* The `sub` element and essential verification data (`iss`, `iat`, `cnf`, etc.) are always visible.
+* The `sub` element as well as essential verification data (`iss`, `exp`, `cnf`, etc.) are always visible.
 * All other End-User claims are selectively disclosable.
-* For `address`, the Issuer is using a flat structure, i.e., all of the claims in the `address` claim can only be disclosed in full.
+* For `address`, the Issuer is using a flat structure, i.e., all the claims in the `address` claim can only be disclosed in full.
 Other options are discussed in (#nested_data).